 Construction takes place in a plethora of different settings.
 Per OSHA’s Advisory Committee for Construction and Safety and Health (ACCSH), the fact that no construction worksite is quite like another makes safety especially important.
 The changeability of environments makes safety trickier to address, so training becomes invaluable.

 While your business has work to complete and OSHA compliance can feel like a distraction, training can be extraordinarily valuable in getting your workforce thinking about safety — which can be extended with regular meetings, as indicated in Construction Executive.
-Safety training and meetings work in conjunction to remind employees about the importance of safety so that you avoid tragedies and their related costs.
+Safety training and meetings work in conjunction to remind employees about the importance of safety so that they avoid tragedies and their related costs.

 Benefit #7: OSHA training is the first step in accountability.

 The fact is that people can die and get hurt if construction safety standards and guidelines are not followed.
 Because that is the case, employees at all levels should adhere to a uniform set of practices and expectations.
 By training, you can then hold people accountable for applying their knowledge.
 You want everyone who works at your company to know how to protect themselves, not just because you care but because employers are held liable for construction deaths and injuries.
 This thought process makes the benefits of OSHA quite clear.

 Your OSHA construction safety training partner

 In construction, simply put, safety is fundamental.
-Guiding and informing your employees about on-the-job health and safety topics must be a central point-of-focus for your company and embraced by your supervisors and managers.
+Guiding and informing your employees about on-the-job health and safety topics must be a central point of focus for your company and embraced by your supervisors and managers.

 The first step is meeting the OSHA construction safety training requirements.
 At Alpha-Omega Training and Compliance, our compliance training and education ensure your company is protected.